powerslacker/slacker/content/archives/match-goji-submux-index-path.md

 }
 ```

 Because `root` has two patterns to follow, it checks each pattern using a first-in first-out approach.
 So when a request for `/v1` or `/v1/` is matched, it goes to the first entry on line 13, which routes to `sub`.
 This pattern doesn't include wildcards so it matches the only possible option, the handler specified on line 5.
 In every other case, e.g. `/v1/hi` matches to `sub` on line 14.
-Any request via this pattern to `sub` will end up going to another endpoints, in this case the second handler specified on line 9.
+Any request via this pattern to `sub` will end up going to another endpoint, in this case the second handler specified on line 9.

 I wrote this article primarily for myself so I can go back and reference this fix in future projects.
 Hopefully this helps someone else out there struggling with the strange interactions between older versions of Goji & Pat.